 Functional Considerations

-Other functional updates might be needing more square footage, which could include expanding the bathroom to fit in the bathtub you need for your children or adding a new bathroom to your home because one bathroom isn't enough for your growing family.
+Other functional updates might include needing more square footage, which could include expanding the bathroom dimensions to fit the bathtub you need for your children or adding a new bathroom to your home because one bathroom isn’t enough for your growing family.

 Aging Considerations

-If you plan to grow old in your home, or you have elderly family members living with you, you might need to go under different bathroom renovations to ensure your bathroom is friendly for all ages.
-This might include -
+If you plan to grow old in your home, or you have elderly family members living with you, you might need to undergo different bathroom renovations to ensure your bathroom is friendly for all ages.
+This might include:

 Expanding your bathroom to be ADA friendly